bloominstituteoftechnology/Testing/README.md

 ### Initialize Project

-* Use `yarn` to install the necessary dependancies from the package.json file.
+- Use `yarn` to install the necessary dependencies from the `package.json` file.
-* To run your tests run the command `yarn test`.
+- To run your tests run the command `yarn test`.
-* Get started by implementing the tests inside the `basic-javascript` directory then move onto `advanced-javascript` when you're done.
+- Get started by implementing the tests inside the `basic-javascript` directory then move onto `advanced-javascript` when you're done.

 ### Write Tests